red-blox/zap/docs/config/events.md

 # Events

-Events are the core function of zap, and can be defined through the following fields in the struct.
+Events are the core function of Zap, and can be defined through the following fields in the struct.
 Each field is optional and not required.

 ## Example Event